NinaCrnivec/NinaCrnivec.github.io/_pages/cv.md

 * Erasmus Grant for studying abroad (2011 – 2012)
 * Zois Scholarship for distinctly talented students, awarded by the Slovene Human Resources Development and Scholarship Fund (entire secondary school and university studying period in Slovenia: 2005 – 2013)
 * Dean’s Award for outstanding academic achievement, University of Ljubljana (2009 – 2014)
-* Golden Matura Award for outstanding achievements at secondary school final examination and Special Award for top final grades in all subjects (2009)
+* Golden Matura Award for outstanding achievements at secondary school final examination and Special Award for top final grades in all subjects in the last study year (2009)
 * Gold Award at 51th National Mathematics Competition of Slovenia (2007)
 * Silver Awards at 50th and 51th National Mathematics Competitions of Slovenia (2006, 2007)